Market Insights & Security

 The general gist of the legislation would require companies which generate revenue over $3M to inform the commissioner and the people affected by a compromise of their personal data if there were a real risk of serious harm posed by the release of the information.
 For example, if a person’s credit card details, identification details, passwords or other information were leaked or obtained fraudulently.
 At the moment, companies report to the Privacy Commissioner on breaches on a voluntary basis.

-Mandatory data breach laws will result effectively in companies publicizing that they are the victims of a data breach, this could, based on recent case studies result in negative brand exposure, lost customers, lost sales and revenue, and potentially penalties and fines.
+Mandatory data breach laws will result effectively in companies publicizing that they are the victims of a data breach, this could based on recent case studies result in negative brand exposure, lost customers, lost sales and revenue, and potential penalties and fines.

 Similarly, some groups have said that the wording of the bill needs further debate and that elements such as the question of “harm” to an individual in a data breach may be hard to assess at times.

 And will level 1 merchants, who already have stringent requirements regarding PCI DSS compliance, be affected by this legislation?
 While it will apply to all companies above the revenue threshold, it is clear that being PCI DSS compliant will minimize exposure with regard to credit card data loss.

 What, for example, of the practicalities?
 It can take an average of 243 days, for instance, from when an entity is hacked and when it discovered the breach.
 It’s important to note that the draft legislation is based on the time of awareness.

 While the government has been clear it wants to tackle cybercrime, with a $230 million strategy unveiled this year, large organisations such as Telstra and PayPal say the legislation places an unnecessary onus on the entity which had had the breach to notify authorities.
 Telstra argued it could be a case where various notifications are issued, meaning the consumer becomes confused about what’s going on.